Cost of living in Canada

 The prices quoted in the table above seem pretty aligned to our experiences.

-There’s a number of chain restaurants that will fill you up on fairly middle of the road food for middle of the road prices – but don’t expect any gastronomic excitement from them.
+There are a number of chain restaurants that will fill you up on fairly middle of the road food for middle of the road prices – but don’t expect any gastronomic excitement from them.

 Fitness and leisure costs